rachsmithcodes/rachsmith.com/src/content/notes/lerp.md

 ---
 title: Lerp
 slug: lerp
-added: 2023-04-06 20:12
+added: 2023-04-06T10:12:00.000Z
-updated: 2023-04-06 20:12
+updated: 2023-04-06T10:12:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: Lerp is the nickname for Linear Interpolation between two points.
+  Lerp is the nickname for Linear Interpolation between two points.
 It's a fairly simple effect to implement but can really improve the look of your animations if you're moving an object from a point A to point B.
 publish: true
+tags:
+  - development
 ---

 <p class="callout">